 Most child molesters are people who are known and trusted by the child’s family and the children themselves.
 Furthermore, most child molesters are straight, often married, family members.

 Not too long ago I taught a class for young adult ministry leaders and I asked them: “Raise your hand if you know of anyone in your immediate or extended family who has improperly touched a child.”
 A whopping 1/3 of the people present raised their hands.
 Then I asked: “how many of them were straight married men?”
 90% kept their hands up.
 And by the way, all of the people who raised their hands were women.
-It is not that the men present in the room didn’t have any child molesters in their extended family, it’s just that they were not aware of situations of abuse within their families.
+It is not that the men present in the room didn’t have any child molesters in their extended family, it’s just that they were not aware of situations of abuse within their families, and/or were to ashamed to speak about it.

 One last comment about pedophiles and child molestation.
 As Catholics, we are quite familiar with this because we have seen it happen in our Church as well: a small amount of pedophile priests cast a shadow on the large number of good priests, and we are called to never let this happen again.
 For this reason, if you are a minister or volunteer you are required to take VIRTUS training (or something similar)… AND If you have taken this training, then you know that child molesters do not molest children because they are gay or straight, nor because they are married or celibate.